 While the comics business in the early 2010s was thriving, the magazine business had long been in far worse shape, and while there was still a market for the right magazine model (Alter Ego, etc.), there wasn’t another evolution left in CBG.
-The staff received news of the cancellation just after the new year in 2013.
-Issue #1699 had already gone to press, so there was no anniversary issue, nor acknowledgment in the magazine.
+The staff received news of the cancellation just after the new year in 2013, and the news was announced on Jan.
+9. Issue #1699 had already gone to press, so there was no anniversary issue, nor acknowledgment in the magazine.
 The last thing in the final issue was, as always, a column by Peter David.

 A year after the magazine folded, Roy Thomas — whose work at Marvel was covered in TBG's earliest issues — devoted an entire issue of Alter Ego to the magazine's history.
 With participation by the staffers and many of the columnists—and, yes, Alan Light!—it serves as the unofficial 1,700th issue of the magazine.
 Alter Ego #122 can be found here.